-Gov. Northam orders masks in businesses, says northern Virginia will move into Phase 1 Friday
+Gov. Northam orders masks inside indoor public places across Virginia

-RICHMOND, Va.
-(WHSV) — Note: This article appears extremely long.
-That's because it includes previous updates from Gov. Northam's briefings throughout the COVID-19 pandemic, if you would like to compare statements or consider the commonwealth's overall timeline of response.
+Note: This article appears extremely long.
+That’s because it includes previous updates from Gov. Northam’s briefings throughout the COVID-19 pandemic, if you would like to compare statements or consider the commonwealth’s overall timeline of response.
 The latest updates always come just below our introduction that overviews the current situation in Virginia.
-Headers indicate the date of each update, and you can search for updates from any past briefings by searching the date, like "May 11" (all briefings have been on Mondays, Wednesdays, and Fridays).
+Headers indicate the date of each update, and you can search for updates from any past briefings by searching the date, like “May 11” (all briefings have been on Mondays, Wednesdays, and Fridays).

-Governor Ralph Northam is set to address the commonwealth on Monday for his latest COVID-19 briefing as Virginia approaches the two-week minimum time period he set for Phase 1 of his 'Forward Virginia' plan for reopening.
+Governor Ralph Northam addressed the commonwealth on Tuesday for his latest COVID-19 briefing as Virginia approaches the two-week minimum time period he set for Phase 1 of his 'Forward Virginia' plan for reopening.

 After Memorial Day, from here on, the governor has said his COVID-19 briefings will be twice a week on Tuesdays and Thursdays instead of three times a week on Mondays, Wednesdays, and Fridays.